Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Proposed Approach -- HCT-DMG

-{\textbf{Feature Projection.}} The input features are first fed into 1D Convolutional (Conv1D) networks to integrate local contexts and project the features into the same hidden dimension.
-Then the features are passed to the Gated Recurrent Unit (GRU) networks, which encode global contexts by updating their hidden states recurrently and model the sequential structure of the extracted features accordingly.
-We use two sets of input features: one uses the same conventional feature extractors as \cite{Tsai2018Learning,Tsai2019,sahay2020low} for fair comparison, while the other uses the same large pre-trained models as \cite{ando2023use} for significant performance improvement.
-We will show the input features in the Appendix as they are not the focus of this work.
+{\textbf{Feature Encoder.}} The input features are first fed into 1D Convolutional (Conv1D) networks to integrate local contexts and project the features into the same hidden dimension.
+Then the features are passed to the Gated Recurrent Unit (GRU) networks, which encode global contexts by updating their hidden states recurrently and model the sequential structure.
+We use two sets of input features: one uses the same conventional feature extractors as \citet{Tsai2018Learning,Tsai2019} and \citet{sahay2020low} for comparison, while the other uses Large Pre-trained Models (LPM) for performance improvement, which will be described in Section~\ref{sec:eva}.

-{\textbf{Modality Gating.}} MG determines which modality should be the primary one by its trainable weight for each modality during training, rather than by manual selection.
-Specifically, each modality is assigned a trainable weight whose value is based on its contribution to the final task, i.e., sentiment classification or emotion recognition.
+{\textbf{Dynamic Modality Gating.}} DMG determines which modality should be the primary one by the trainable weight for each modality during training, rather than by manual selection.
+Specifically, each modality is assigned a trainable weight whose value is based on its contribution to the final task.
 The larger the contribution of a modality, the larger its weight value.
-The sum of all trainable weights ($\omega_p$, $\omega_{a_1}$, and $\omega_{a_2}$) equals to 1, and we allow the weights to be updated in every training batch to ensure that modality gating can be well adapted to any type of input modality.
-We will discuss how modality gating works in Sec.~\ref{sec:mg}.
+The sum of all trainable weights equals to 1, and we allow the weights to be updated in every training batch to ensure that DMG can be well adapted to any type of input modality by working dynamically.
+We will discuss the details of how DMG works in Section~\ref{sec:mg}.

-{\textbf{Crossmodal Transformer.}} As a variant of self-attention, cross-attention \cite{lu2019vilbert} transforms the signals from the source modality into a different set of Key-Value pairs to interact with the target modality.
-This has proven useful in various domains \cite{zhang2022cross,rashed2022context}.
-The crossmodal Transformer used here is the same as MulT \cite{Tsai2019}, which is a deep stacking of several crossmodal attention blocks with layer normalization and positional embeddings.
-Unlike MulT, which has six crossmodal Transformers implemented in the same step, we use two crossmodal Transformers in the first step to obtain enhanced auxiliary modalities:
+{\textbf{Hierarchical Crossmodal Transformer.}} As a variant of self-attention, cross-attention \citep{lu2019vilbert} transforms the signals from the source modality into a different set of Key-Value pairs to interact with the target modality (in multimodal fusion, cross-attention is usually referred to as crossmodal attention), which has proven useful in various domains \citep{zhang2022cross,rashed2022context}.
+The crossmodal Transformer used here is the same as MulT \citep{Tsai2019}, which is a deep stacking of several crossmodal attention blocks with layer normalization and positional embeddings.
+Unlike MulT, which has six crossmodal Transformers in the same step, we use two in the first step to obtain enhanced auxiliary modalities:

 \begin{small}

 \end{small}

 Then in the second step, another two crossmodal Transformers are used to yield the enhanced primary modality representations: